Important information for COVID-19 Precautions

 If there has been a change in your dental insurance, please let us know.

-As much as possible, we minimize direct physical contact other than in treatment areas.
+As much as possible, we will continue to minimize direct physical contact other than in treatment areas.
 If you receive an email from us with a link to update your medical history, please take the opportunity to do it online well before your appointment.

-Please plan to arrive 5-10 minutes before your scheduled appointment time, so that we may complete our short health screening.
 For more information on what exactly we were doing during Covid, and continue to do so now, please click on this link to our blog.

-****Here are some of the things we are doing in the office to protect our patients and ourselves...
+****Here are some of the things we have been doing in the office to protect our patients and ourselves...

-We know that the Coronavirus respiratory virus, transmitted by respiratory droplets that might come in contact with your nose, mouth or eyes.
+We know that most viruses are transmitted by respiratory droplets that might come in contact with your nose, mouth or eyes.
 That presents some unique challenges for the dental profession, as the area you have been warned to keep covered is where we need to work.

-I would like to share with you what additional precautions we have had in place since March 2020:
+I would like to share with you what precautions we have had in place since March 2020:

 - Our reception area has been streamlined, with magazines and toys removed for now.
-Several chairs have also been temporarily relocated, so that any wait, albeit short, can be “socially distanced”.
 We have added a “sneeze barrier” between our front office staff and our reception area.

-- Surfaces such as countertops, door handles, reception chair arms, restroom surfaces, etc. are sanitized regularly throughout the day.
+- Surfaces such as countertops, door handles, reception chair arms, restroom surfaces, etc. are sanitized regularly.

 - All staff wear masks at all times, whether they are greeting you in reception, or working in the treatment areas.